turingschool/curriculum-site/module3/lessons/react_ideabox.md

 "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object.
 You likely forgot to export your component from the file it's defined in, or you might have mixed up default and named imports."

 Back in our `index.js` file we're trying to render a React component: App.
 However, we're no longer exporting a valid React component!

-The error is trying to be helpful to let us know what's going on.
+While JavaScript error messages aren't always very clear or helpful, React error messages are much better at telling us what's going on.
+The often even include a link to the appropriate part of the React docs!

 Let's start building out our App component.